CFD Modeling Techniques

 D&BTech simulate the behavior of fluids in complex systems.
-Powerful software running on a set of 12 servers is used for these numerical calculations.
+Advanced software running on a set of 12 powerful servers is used for these numerical calculations.

 The use of the CFD tool enables the simulation of all kind of multiphase flows, from small scales (drops, microbubbles) to free surface phenomena.